jackyzha0/jackyzha0.github.io/content/thoughts/intentional-arrangement.md

 Examples of emergent organization are desire paths, swarm intelligence in local interactions (e.g. ants, bees, fish, etc.), or crowdsourcing. rel: [emergent behaviour](thoughts/emergent-behaviour.md)

 Similarly, Adam Smith's "invisible hand" is another example where individuals collectively generate an outcome they did not directly intend but that arose from their separate self-interested actions as they respond to price signals in the marketplace.
 This is the basis of a lot of multi-agent system reasoning and economics.

+Standardization allows interopability -- especially necessary for information systems that serve many people.
+No two people organize things the same way.
+No two people have the same requirements for the same information system.

+Maintaining organizing systems with long expected lifetimes mean that incremental changes to description vocabularies and classification schemes need to happen over time -- ever when the categories are not always explicit. (rel: [digital-gardening](posts/digital-gardening.md))

+### Examples
+#### Enumeration
+Putting the resources into a set without any specification of any properties they might share.
+Only property that matters is that the resources are in the same set

+#### Collocation
+Putting resources in the same location without any additional organization.
+For a small collection, the proximity-to-use organizing principle is the easiest way to satisfy a requirement to minimize the time to find frequently used resources.